Ways to Give

 As a nonprofit organization, Solari relies on the generous support of individuals and organizations to help us continue to provide our services.
 Charity Navigator has given us their “Give with Confidence” designation and a perfect score of 100 in their rating system.

 Solari is a Qualified Charitable Organization in both Arizona and Oklahoma.
-Arizona residents can receive up to $400 – and married couples up to $800 – in Arizona State Tax Credits for donations to Solari, while Oklahoma residents may deduct charitable contributions of money or property to Solari on their state taxes if they itemize their deductions.
+Arizona residents are eligible to receive the maximum QCO credit donation amount for 2024: $470 single, married filing separate or head of household; $938 married filing joint.
+The maximum QCO credit donation amount for 2025 is $495 single, married filing separate or head of household; $987 married filing joint.
+Oklahoma residents may deduct charitable contributions of money or property to Solari on their state taxes if they itemize their deductions.
+Please consult with your tax professional for further details.

 Stories of Hope